-We will follow an assessment cycle of systematic assessments for identifying students in need of academic, social-emotional, or other integrated supports.
-At the start of the school year, in winter, and again in spring, all students in grades 1-8 will participate in standardized, grade-level appropriate universal screening to identify skill gaps in reading, mathematic, reading fluency, phonics skills, and social-emotional learning.
+Pleasant Grove Joint Union School District (PGJUSD) has a balanced assessment system to help teachers identify what students can do, allowing teachers to build on student strengths as well as plan to address specific needs.
+At the start of the school year, in winter, and again in spring, students in grades 1-8 will participate in universal screening in Language Arts and Mathematics using local assessments.
+Students in need of support will take additional diagnostic tests to determine specific skill areas in need of targeted support.
+The frequency of progress monitoring for students receiving services will vary based on the level of support.

 Curriculum-based, formative assessments, end of unit summative assessments, and comprehensive assessments conducted by teachers will regularly monitor progress on grade level standards and academic needs of students.
-Deficiencies across the entire class can be taught during whole class instruction.
+Deficiencies across the entire class will be taught during whole class instruction.
 Teachers will monitor mastery of standards and reassess students on an on-going basis.
-Students in need of additional support will take diagnostic tests to determine specific skill areas in need of targeted intervention.
-The frequency of progress monitoring for students receiving services will vary and adjustments to intervention will be made if intervention is not effective.

 In addition to academic monitoring, the social-emotional health aspect of learning loss will be measured and monitored.
-Three times per year (fall, winter, spring) teachers will fill out the Social, Academic, and Emotional Behavior Risk Screener (SAEBRS) for each student in their class.
+As part of our system of support for social-emotional health, three times per year (fall, winter, spring) teachers will fill out the SAEBRS (Social, Academic, and Emotional Behavior Risk Screener) for each student in their class.
 This tool screens student risk for social-emotional and behavior problems.
 During these same time periods, students in grades 2-8 will take the mySAEBRS, a 20 item screener of the same three subsections.
 Based on these results tiered support will be given.